guvenk/TradeLogger/README.md

 - `!stats` — View trade statistics including net profit, win rate, and profit factor.
 - `!export` — Export all trade logs for a user as a CSV file.
 - `!equity` — Generate a cumulative profit graph (equity curve) for a user.
+- `!note` — Attach a custom note to your most recent logged trade.

 - Supports multiple users with separate logs.
 - Uses Google Sheets for storage.